 Beforehand, under the Affordable Care Act, individuals would have to pay a individual shared responsibility payment if they did not obtain coverage nor qualified for an exemption.

-For taxpayers who bear the cost of their medical expenses, the bad news is that the threshold for their expenses will raise.
-You’re required to claim up to 10% of your adjusted gross income (AGI) in medical expenses; compared to last year’s 7.5%.
+For taxpayers who bear the cost of their medical expenses, the adjusted gross income remains the same.
+You’re required to claim up to 7.5% of your adjusted gross income (AGI) in medical expenses.

 Eliminating the alimony deduction